eth-educators/eth-docker/SETUP.md

 - `geth.yml` - local geth eth1 chain node
 - `nm.yml` - local nethermind eth1 chain node - appears to work, no long-term tests done yet
 - `oe.yml` - local openethereum eth1 chain node - testing only, DB corruption observed
-- `shared-eth1.yml` - makes the RPC port of the eth1 node available from the host, for using the eth1 node with other nodes or with Metamask. **Not encrypted**, do not expose to Internet.
+- `eth1-shared.yml` - makes the RPC port of the eth1 node available from the host, for using the eth1 node with other nodes or with Metamask. **Not encrypted**, do not expose to Internet.
+- `eth1-standalone.yml` - like eth1-shared but for running *just* eth1, instead of running it alongside a beacon node in the same "stack".
+Also not encrypted, not meant for a fully distributed setup quite yet.
 - `prysm-slasher.yml` - Prysm experimental Slasher which helps secure the chain and may result in additional earnings.
 The experimental slasher can lead to missed attestations do to the additional resource demand.
 - `lh-grafana.yml` - grafana dashboard for Lighthouse
 - `prysm-grafana.yml` - grafana dashboard for Prysm.
 Not encrypted, do not expose to Internet.